SystemsBiologyUniandes/PyEcoLib/README.md

 ## Installing

-You can import PyEcoLib from pip using:
+You can inatall PyEcoLib from pip using:

 ```
 pip install PyEcoLib